Disappearance of Aimee Semple McPherson: Final grand jury inquiry phase and dismissal

-Rev. Robert P. Shuler of Trinity Methodist Church was a harsh critic of McPherson and prominent during the 1926 grand jury inquiry.
-In later years his stance softened and he was even featured as a speaker in the Angelus Temple.
+Rev. Robert P. Shuler of Trinity Methodist Church.

 Regardless of the court's decision, months of unfavorable press reports fixed in much of the public's mind a certainty of McPherson's wrongdoing.
 Many readers were unaware of prosecution evidence having become discredited because it was often placed in the back columns while some new accusation against McPherson held prominence on the headlines.
 In a letter he wrote to the Los Angeles Times a few months after the case was dropped, the Reverend Robert P. Shuler stated, "Perhaps the most serious thing about this whole situation is the seeming loyalty of thousands to this leader in the face of her evident and positively proven guilt."

 Some supporters thought McPherson should have insisted on the jury trial to clear her name.
 The grand jury inquiry concluded that while enough evidence did not exist to try her, it did not indicate her story was true with its implication of kidnappers still at large.
+(Note: No persons fitting the description of the kidnappers were identified, though, on June 29, 1926, an El Paso Herald reporter asked Emil Lewis Holmdahl, an American infantryman turned soldier of fortune, if he had been involved in the alleged kidnapping of famous California evangelist McPherson.
+Holmdahl, who fought extensively in earlier Latin American turmoil wars and was cleared by a Mexican judge as a suspect in the February 6, 1926 theft of Pancho Villa's head, enigmatically replied regarding McPherson, "Well, maybe I did and maybe I didn't."
+In contrast, unless intoxicated, he always emphatically denied participating in a grave robbery that stole Villa's head.)
 Therefore, anyone could still accuse her of a hoax without fear of slander charges and frequently did so.
-But McPherson had been treated harshly in many previous sessions at court, being verbally pressured to change her story or elicit some bit of incriminating information.
 Moreover, court costs to McPherson were estimated as high as US$100,000.
-A jury trial could take months.
-McPherson moved on to other projects.
-In 1927 she published a book about her version of the kidnapping: In the Service of the King: The Story of My Life.

 Two prominent defendants

-Several defendants were charged as a result of the 1926 grand jury inquiries, among them McPherson, Mildred Kennedy, Ormiston, and Lorraine Wiseman-Sielaff.
+Several defendants were charged as a result of the 1926 grand jury inquiries, among them McPherson, Kennedy, Ormiston, and Lorraine Wiseman-Sielaff.
 Dr. A. M. Waters, who was implicated by Wiseman-Sielaff as being involved in McPherson's alleged Carmel coverup, committed suicide when he learned of the grand jury's interest in him.

-Ormiston and Lorraine Wiseman-Sielaff stood out as being the least questioned and the most questioned persons by the grand jury inquiry, each nevertheless receiving headlines and huge amounts of publicity.
-Ormiston shunned the spotlight and Wiseman-Sielaff sought it out, inserting herself into the McPherson grand jury inquiry at a time when it stalled and prosecutor Asa Keyes was ready to drop it.